How to Respond to Negative Online Reviews [Step-by-Step Guide]

 That’s a resolution!

 Sometimes, you might follow all of the above steps to address a negative review, but may still be unable to resolve the complaint.
-Unfortunately, some customers or fake customers who pose as real customers just want to complain or troll your company.
-If this happens, flag their reviews.
+Unfortunately, some customers or even fake customers just want to complain or troll your company.
+If this happens, flag those reviews.
 Google, Facebook and Yelp each have their own policies for flagging and removing reviews.

 You just learned how to respond to negative reviews.
 Follow these steps to communicate with previous and potential customers that your company is dedicated to customer satisfaction.